uncbiag/mermaid/README.md

 # Setup

-* To compile the spatial transformer code simply go to the libraries directory and exectute 'python build.by'
+* To compile the spatial transformer code simply go to the pyreg/libraries directory and exectute 'python build.by'
+* To run the code import set_pyreg_paths (which will take care of the paths for the libraries)
+* The main registation code example is in testRegistrationGeneric.py